Yvonne Williams: Biography

-Yvonne Williams was born in 1901 to Canadian parents in Port of Spain, Trinidad.
-In 1918 The family returned to Canada.
+Williams was born to Canadian parents in Port of Spain, Trinidad.
+In 1918, the family returned to Canada.

 Williams enrolled in the Ontario School of Art in 1922.
-There she studied sculpture then painting, studying under Arthur Lismer, Frederick Varley, and J. E. H. MacDonald.
+There she studied sculpture then painting, studying under Arthur Lismer, Frederick Varley and J. E. H. MacDonald.
 She changed her focus to glass and fine art metal, staying an additional year at university to study under Edith Grace Coombs.
-In 1928 she began an apprenticeship at Charles Jay Connick's studio in Boston, Massachusetts.
+In 1928, she began an apprenticeship at Charles Jay Connick's studio in Boston, Massachusetts.
+In 1936, she travelled to France to study the stained glass at Chartres.